predoiua/predoiua.github.io/docs/index.md

 * Will be replace by toc
 {:toc}

-#Who
+# Who
-Main target = enterprise
+- Beneficiary = enterprise, medium-large companies
-Process owner = finance department
+- Process owner = finance department

-#Logical implementation path
+# Logical implementation path

 - standard reports
 - ad hoc query
 - multi-dimensional data
 - planning/what if scenario

-#Problem definition
+# Problem definition

 - lots of small applications or large Excel file with valuable company specific details
 - difficult to distribute/collect information/have latest document version
 - Excel limit have been reached.
 When your spreadsheet is more than 100MB, you have a problem.